justdroo/sams_raffle_picker/readme.md

-# A very specific lottery picker that Sam needed for his study
+# A very specific raffle picker that Sam needed for his study

+## You are welcome Sam

 ### To run